 But, as we get closer to the end of a goal things tend to get tougher.
 We tend to focus more on the things that we have to stop doing.
 Like we should cut out junk food.
 Or we should stop driving short distances.
 By the time we achieve our goal it can feel more like a relief than the joy we expected to feel!
-This type of motivation is called Preventive Motivation.
+This type of motivation is called Prevention Motivation.

-Researchers at the University of Winnipeg and University of Manitoba devised five experiments to test whether we do actually switch from Promotion to Preventive Motivation.
+Researchers at the University of Winnipeg and University of Manitoba devised five experiments to test whether we do actually switch from Promotion to Prevention Motivation.
 And at what point.
 The results of their paper show that the cross-over point comes roughly halfway through the goal.

 So it seems that all goals go from excitement to gritty determination.

 But, can we use that knowledge to help us?
 I don’t know about you but I excel at the first part of goal setting, but not so much at the second part.
 It seems like I’m not alone.
 A recent survey of UK adults revealed that 63% of them failed to keep their New Year’s Resolution and two-thirds of those gave up within a month!